iuriikogan/k8s-file-churner/README.md

 - Go 1.16 or higher installed on your machine.
 - Kubernetes cluster configured and accessible via `kubectl`.

+## Limitations

+- Currently only RWO storage classes are supported

 ## Getting Started

 1. Clone the repository: